MaxPhilips/wedding/index.md

 ---
 <h1 class="display-1">Holly and Max</h1>

 Welcome to our wedding website!
+Please [RSVP]({{ site.baseurl }}{% link _content/rsvp.md %}) as soon as possible!

-Please check back as we are updating this website with more information.
+Be sure to check back as we are update the site with more information.

 <div class="row">
   <div class="col">